 -> 10 ways to be more Zero Waste on an Island

-And also in other countries, like the U.S. and Australia the recycling system is not really done yet.
-They don’t have, or in OZ just get started with deposit machines for plastic bottles.
-So if you don’t have access to a recycling bin they end up in landfills.
+They don’t have, or are just getting started with recycling or deposit machines for plastic bottles.
+So if you don’t have access to a recycling bin, all the trash ends up on landfills.
 China is not taking trash from other countries anymore, so landfills will get bigger and bigger if they don’t build incinerator (burning trash for Energy facilities.
 Not the solution for the future, but one solutions against choking in trash.).

 Carbon off set